Precautions for Coronavirus (COVID-19)

 Take steps to help medical personnel

-- If you are sick, an initial phone consultation with your doctor’s office may help prevent the spread of illness but also alleviate congestion in medical facilities.
+- If you are sick, an initial phone consultation with your doctor’s office may help prevent the spread of illness, and also alleviate congestion in medical facilities.

 Preparing your household